Myopia Control in North York, Toronto, ON

 A: Myopia can start at any age, but it typically begins around the school age, although some children may develop it before age five.
 Unfortunately, when it starts at an early age, it progresses rapidly until age 18.
 New studies suggest that it continues throughout college but at a slower pace.

 Q: Why is the progression of Myopia a health concern?

 A: The World Health Organization (WHO) estimates that by the year 2050, 50% of the world’s population (about 5,000,000,000 people) will be nearsighted.
-Furthermore, if not intervened, approximately one billion people will have high Myopia, increasing their risk of severe sight-threatening eye diseases, such as retinal detachment, glaucoma, early cataracts, and myopic macular degeneration.
+Furthermore, if not intervened, approximately one billion people will have high Myopia, increasing their risk of serious sight-threatening eye diseases, such as retinal detachment, glaucoma, early cataracts, and myopic macular degeneration.
 As myopia increases, the risk of developing myopic-related eye diseases also increases.
-For instance, a person with a -7.00 diopter myopia is 50 times more likely to develop myopic macular degeneration than one without myopic.
+For instance, a person with a -7.00 diopter myopia is 50 times more likely to develop myopic macular degeneration than one without myopia.
 The risk increases to 200 times for someone with -9.00 diopter myopia.
 Early detection and treatment of Myopia are vital to reducing the risk of developing these eye diseases later in life.